-We could not have chosen a more appropriate time to launch our collaboration, as so many in Europe and across the world have taken on the #BlackLivesMatter cause in the wake of George Ffloyd’s murder.
-The worldwide uprisings and shift in public consciousness triggered by the outrage against the US police killings of Black Americans – George Floyd and Breonna Taylor being the most visible in a too-long line of deaths- opens up possibilities for new orientations of our movements, policies, narratives, and strategies that can build long-term, sustainable solidarity, belonging, and social change.
+We launched our collaboration in June 2020, at a time when so many in Europe and across the world had taken on the #BlackLivesMatter cause in the wake of George Floyd’s murder.
+The worldwide uprisings and shift in public consciousness triggered by the outrage against the US police killings of Black Americans – George Floyd and Breonna Taylor being the most visible in a too-long line of deaths – opened up possibilities for new orientations of our movements, policies, narratives, and strategies that can build long-term, sustainable solidarity, belonging, and social change.